1) What should I expect on my first session?

 14) Are you a registered Massage Therapist?

-I am registered and a full member of the Federation of Holistic Therapists (FHT) which is the largest and leading professional association for therapists in the UK and accredited by the Professional Standards Authority for Health and Social Care.
-I am also a registered FHT co-coordinator for Local Support Group of South London.
+I am registered member of the Federation of Holistic Therapists (FHT) which is the largest and leading professional association for therapists in the UK and accredited by the Professional Standards Authority for Health and Social Care.
+I was also a registered FHT co-coordinator for Local Support Group of South London.

 15) How do I pay for the service?

 You pay in cash (Pounds) direct to me after the treatment.
 At present I do not accept credit or debit cards as I do not have card facilities.
 However, you can pay online by PayPal in advance, or if you became a regular client you will able to pay me via bank transfer or cheque.

 16) What if I need to cancel?

 I understand that life can be unpredictable at times, so if you need to cancel your appointment, I do not charge any cancellation fees.
 All I ask of you is to please respect my time and give me as much notice as possible.

 17) Can I get any extras apart from massage?

 No, I do not offer sensual or sexual services of any kind.
 I am a licensed and qualified therapist and do not offer any extras.
 Please respect me and do not make any indecent proposals.